stevehoover/conversion-to-TLV/README.md

 ## Contributing

+### Getting Started

-Here are a few ideas for those interested in contributing:
+Here are a few ideas to prepare for contributing:

 - Use the learning resources in Makerchip to learn about TL-Verilog.
 - Use the learning resources in Makerchip and https://github.com/rweda/M5 to learn M5, which is used to parameterize prompts.